 Studies have shown that it’s cheaper to pay a monthly mortgage than to rent a comparable property, and this is true no matter what part of the UK you’re in.
 Of course, in order to benefit from these attractive savings, you’d need to be able to cough up the deposit.

-According to the very latest figures (we got them from the BBC, we don’t have access to some kind of secret society of estate agents) the current average property price in the UK is just under £225,000.
-A 10% deposit on a property of that price would set you back an eye-watering £22,000.
+According to the very latest figures (we got them from the Office of National Statistics, we don’t have access to some kind of secret society of estate agents) the current average property price in the UK is just over £280,000.
+A 10% deposit on a property of that price would set you back an eye-watering £28,000.

 Of course, average property prices are just, well, an average.
 Property in some areas will be cheaper and in others it will be a whole lot more expensive.
 Many would-be buyers have found themselves effectively priced out of the locales they’ve lived in all their lives due to popularity and property prices spiralling ever upwards.